sisl/AdaptiveStressTestingToolbox/Toolbox/docs/tutorial.rst

 5 Creating a Runner
 ===================

 This section explains how to create a file to run the experiment we have been creating.
 This will use all of the example files we have created, and interface them with the a package for handling RL.
-The backend framework handling the policy definition and optimization is a package called RLLAB.
-The project is open-source, so if you would like to understand more about what RLLAB is doing please see the documentation here.
+The backend framework handling the policy definition and optimization is a package called garage.
+The project is open-source, so if you would like to understand more about what garage is doing please see the documentation here.

 .. _setting-up-the-runners: